-It’s also the best way to protect against wrongful termination lawsuits.
+It’s also the most reliable way to protect your organization from wrongful termination charges.
 It allows you to ensure that any employee fired because of inferior performance was treated fairly and in accordance with your company’s policies.

 1. Oral reprimand

 As soon as a supervisor perceives a worker’s performance problem, he or she should issue an oral reprimand.
 The supervisor should ask the worker whether there are any long-term problems or skill deficiencies that need to be corrected.

 Have the manager keep detailed notes or prepare a memo to file about the conversation, in case further action is necessary.
 Don’t assume that managers will remember specifics about disciplinary actions—or even remain employed by your organization—when a complaint makes its way to court.

 2. Written warning

 If the problem persists (or more problems emerge), a supervisor should meet with the employee and provide a written warning that details the problem and the steps needed to improve.
 If possible, ask another person—a management-level employee or HR rep—to sit in on the meeting.